philips-software/amp-hal-st/hal_st/stm32fxxx/STM32WBA65_OutOfBand_BLE_experiences.md

 In this configuration, since the Peripheral has an RPA (Resolvable Private Address) for it's advertising when privacy is enabled, the process is different.
 The key could be generated at the beginning and exchange before the connection, but the Central just set the OOB data after the Connection and before Pairing phase.
 After Connection, Central knows the Peripheral's Identity and is able to pair.

-## Android connection
+## Pairing with an Android device

-This case is to cover the situation where a Peripheral using the Connectivity Platform wants to connect and pair with an Android mobile.
+This case is to cover the situation where a Peripheral wants to connect and pair with an Android device.
 The core of this connection is the NDEF: it is important to use the correct information in the Tag to be recognized by the Android.
 There is a script to generate the NDEF data in the format Android is expecting.

-### Privacy disable
+### Privacy disabled

 Connection Handover Record is required, otherwise only a few Android will act on tap.
 The TK (Temporary Key) is required in BLE OOB record.
 During the tests, when the TK was not provided, Android asked for a PIN.

-### Privacy enable
+### Privacy enabled

 To use a Peripheral with privacy enabled to connect to Android device, the only difference from the configuration above is the address added to the NDEF.
 In this case, the address has to be the RPA, which the Peripheral is using to advertise.